University of Nottingham's Culture and Languages Magazine

 How should we endure history?
 And how should we face modernization?

 I recently read a book written by Orhan Pamuk called Istanbul: Memories and the City.
 In this book, the author recalled his past and the history of Istanbul.
-Combined with hundreds of black-and-white photos, we can easily immerse ourselves in its narrative.
+Combined with hundreds of black-and-white photos, one can easily immerse themselves in its narrative.
 That kind of sadness, that kind of melancholy (huzun).

 "Huzun" is a Turkish word that means sadness or melancholy, but it has a richer connotation in Turkish culture, specifically referring to a collective complex emotion related to the history and mental state of the city.

 The fact is, our architecture has become uncharacteristic, our culture has been incomplete, and we no longer follow the spirit advocated by our ancestors.
 Istanbul at least retains its buildings, and people walk in the streets and alleys in teal clothes.
-Although Orhan said it was "a way of mourning for a city that had fallen for 150 years", they still had at least 150 years to mourn.
-But what about us?
+Although Pumak said it was "a way of mourning for a city that had fallen for 150 years", those before us still had at least 150 years to mourn.
+But what about my generation?

 That is why when we talk about ourselves – no matter how loud we are and how we compare, we always feel a hidden panic in our hearts.
-Because the things we are proud of were destroyed by ourselves, and now we are trying to miss them.
+Because the things we are proud of were destroyed by ourselves, by our people, and now we are trying to miss them.
 In the face of the dramatic changes and encounters of the times, we are at a loss.
-Everything we used to be familiar with has become alienated, and individuals cannot do anything about it, so we are left with only sadness and paralysis.

 Barbara Dawson